 Demonstration sites will begin implementation in the 2016-17 school year and receive funding and intensive support over a three-year timeframe as they work to build sustainable blended learning programs in their schools.

-Point Isabel ISD is located at the southernmost tip of Texas and enrolls 2,600 students.
-Responding to the need to provide flexible school schedules for students who work to help support their families, Point Isabel ISD will use a flex model at their high school which will allow personalized learning experiences for all students to improve academic discipline ratings, internship participation, higher education enrollment, and reduce failure rates.
+Point Isabel ISD is located at the southernmost tip of Texas and enrolls approximately 2,500 students.
+Responding to the need to provide flexible school schedules for students who work to help support their families, Point Isabel ISD will pilot a flex model at their high school which will allow personalized learning experiences for all students to improve academic discipline ratings, internship participation, higher education enrollment, and reduce failure rates.
 Point Isabel ISD will also use station rotation and flipped classroom models in their elementary and middle schools, focusing on creating blended opportunities for all students, particularly English Language Learners and Special Education students.

 This kit contains a news release, the Raising Blended Learners initiative grant summary, downloadable Raise Your Hand Texas and Raising Blended Learners logos, images and project statements of the five winning teams, a map of the five demonstration sites and pilot network, YouTube playlists highlighting important benchmarks from the initiative, and downloadable video and photos that illustrate blended learning in action.